oracle-livelabs/database/kubernetes-for-oracledbas/access-cluster/access-cluster.md

     </copy>
     ```

-3. Create a new *Namespace* called `sqldev-web`:
+3. Create a new *Namespace* called `ords`:

     ```bash
     <copy>
-    kubectl create namespace sqldev-web
+    kubectl create namespace ords
     </copy>
     ```

-4. Create a new context that points to the `sqldev-web` *namespace*:
+4. Create a new context that points to the `ords` *namespace*:

     ```bash
     <copy>
-    kubectl config set-context sqldev-web \
+    kubectl config set-context ords \
-    --namespace=sqldev-web \
+    --namespace=ords \
     --cluster=$(kubectl config get-clusters | tail -1) \
     --user=$(kubectl config get-users | tail -1)
     </copy>
     ```

-    You'll use the `sqldev-web` *namespace* later in the Workshop to deploy your Microservice Application.
+    You'll use the `ords` *namespace* later in the Workshop to deploy your Microservice Application.

-5. You should now have two contexts, one named `demo` and one named `sqldev-web`:
+5. You should now have two contexts, one named `demo` and one named `ords`:

     ```bash
     <copy>